ZDDduesseldorf/HandScanAI/backend/README.md

 ### validation

-The `validation` directory contains all validation components of the application, that are used in the business logic, such as validating input stream in a form of a pipeline.
+The `validation` directory contains all validation components of the application, that are used in the business logic, such as validating input stream in the form of a pipeline.

 ### vectordb